 Federal Solar Tax Credit

-Therefore, you need tax liability to take advantage of the tax credit.
-Your tax liability is the amount of federal tax you owe in a calendar year (whether paid through withholdings or as a lump sum).
+This means you need tax liability.
+This is the amount of federal tax you owe in a calendar year (whether paid through withholdings or as a lump sum).
 If you owe taxes at the end of the year, the tax credit reduces what you pay.
 If you’ve already had federal taxes withheld throughout the year, the tax credit will be part of the calculation for a refund when you file your taxes.

-Not sure you’ll have sufficient tax liability during the same year you want to install your solar system?
-In that case, you can roll all or part of the credits into future years for as long as the tax credit is in effect (remember, it’s currently set to expire in 2024!).
+If you have insufficient tax liability you can roll all or part of the credits into future years for as long as the tax credit is in effect.

 - Your solar or energy storage project must be installed and made operational within the year that you claim the tax credit.

-- You own the solar or energy storage project (a financed system is considered eligible, as is cash purchase).
+- You own the solar or energy storage project.
+A financed system is also considered eligible, as is one purchased outright.

 - The solar or energy storage system is not being re-used or re-installed.

 - For solar installations that require new roofing, SOME of those costs are also covered by the Federal Solar Tax Credit.
 You’ll need to contact a tax professional to determine your eligibility for these circumstances.

 When am I eligible for the solar tax credit?

 You’re eligible for the federal solar tax credit if your system is installed AND has permission to operate from your local utility before the end of the calendar year.